Kelso Mountain-a Photo Linking Three Generations Separated by World War II

 “But why didn’t he contact me and let me know he was alive?” asked Amy.

 “He tried” replied Susan.
-“But when he went to the U.S. Consulate here in Brisbane he had no papers proving he was an American soldier or even a citizen.
+“But after the war when he went to the U.S. Consulate here in Brisbane, he had no papers proving he was an American soldier or even a citizen.
 He was still in the Australian Army at that time and, lacking civilian clothes, had showed up in his uniform.
 Uniforms were all he had to wear.”

 October 10, 1998 - Marriage Brings Jack's Family from Both Sides of Pacific Together